Safety Tips for Uber & Lyft Drivers

 Verify Your Rider

-Riders can find you by checking your profile on the app along with your licence plate number and the make and model of your car.
+Riders can find you by checking your profile on the app along with your license plate number and the make and model of your car.
 This ensures rider safety.
 Similarly, an Uber/Lyft driver can ask for the rider’s credentials before allowing them to enter their vehicle.
 This way both parties can be at ease for a great rideshare experience.

 Stay Focused While Driving